 Additional support is available through the intervention work of the Learning Mentor.
-Well-being and mental health of children and parents are also supported in house through the employment of a CARE Team Lead who provides therapeutic intervention for staff, pupils and families as well as strategic level work.
+Well-being and mental health of children and parents are also supported in house through the employment of a CARE Team Lead who provides therapeutic intervention for staff, pupils and families as well as strategic level work, and externally, for example in offering Reflexology sessions to parents, children and staff.